jorgelbg/dashflare/README.md

 ### 🔑 Grafana authentication

-Grafana default user and password are:
+Grafana will be accessible in `http://localhost:3000/` and the default user and password are:

 * user: admin
 * password: admin